Adaptive sampling for linear state estimation: Introduction

+In the setting of discrete time, for infinite horizons, Hajek~et.al.~\cite{hajekPagingITW,hajekPagingJournal}, have treated essentially the same problem as us.
+They were the first to point out that in the sequential decision problem, the two agents have different information patterns.
+For a general Markov state process, they describe as unknown the jointly optimal choice of sampling policy and estimator.
+For state processes which are symmetric random walks, they show that the jointly optimal scheme uses adaptive sampling, and that the corresponding estimator is the same `centered' estimator one uses for deterministic sampling.
+We are unable to prove a similar claim about the optimal estimator for our continuous time problem.

-The study of optimal adaptive sampling timing leads to {\em{Optimal stopping}} problems of Stochastic control, or equivalently as we have already seen, to impulse control problems.
+The study of optimal adaptive sampling timing leads to {\em{Optimal stopping}} problems of Stochastic control, or equivalently, to impulse control problems.
 The information pattern of adaptive sampling complicates the picture but methods of solving multiple stopping time problems of standard form which are available in the literature~\cite{carmonaDayanik} are indeed useful.